SteOlivier/SpaceEngineersSkeleton/README.md

 # Forward
 Have you ever tried to write a program only to find someone has done it, once you started?
 Yeah that sucks...
-Anyway, if you are looking for a really good and comprehensive Space Engineers programming IDE in VS, go to this github project: [https://github.com/malware-dev/MDK-SE](Malware's Devkit for Space Engineers)
+Anyway, if you are looking for a really good and comprehensive Space Engineers programming IDE in VS, go to this github project: [Malware's Devkit for Space Engineers](https://github.com/malware-dev/MDK-SE)

 # SpaceEngineersSkeleton V 0.001.002
 This is just the base structure within space engineers.
 The idea is that you can create a mockup class and test a mockup solution for your code.
 The IDE of VS should help you to create the structure of your program and classes of ingame types.